Stuart Forster discusses the World Travel Writers’ Conference in the Maldives, held in September 2017.

 The conference was deemed a resounding success.

 Looking to book accommodation in the Maldives?
-Check out accommodation via Booking.com (£):
+Check out accommodation in hotels and resorts in the Maldives via Booking.com (£):

 I flew from London Heathrow to the Maldives, via Doha, with Qatar Airways.

 See the Visit Maldives website for tourism related information and insights.

 Photos illustrating this post are by Why Eye Photography.